videojs/videojs-contrib-hls/README.md

 ### Testing

 For testing, you can either run `npm test` or use `grunt` directly.
-If you use `npm test`, it will only run the karma tests using chrome.
+If you use `npm test`, it will only run the karma and end-to-end tests using chrome.
 You can specify which browsers you want the tests to run via grunt's `test` task.
 You can use either grunt-style arguments or comma separated arguments:
 ```